IMI-eRnD-Be/wasm-run/README.md

-To build your WASM project you normally need an external tool like `wasm-bindgen`, `wasm-pack` or `cargo-wasm`. `wasm-run` takes a different approach: it's a library that you install as a dependency to a binary of your project.
-Because of that you don't need any external tool, the tooling is built as part of your dependences.
+To build your WASM project you normally need an external tool like `wasm-bindgen`, `wasm-pack` or `cargo-wasm`. `wasm-run` takes a different approach: it's a library that you install as a dependency to your project.
+Because of that you don't need any external tool, the tooling is built as part of your dependencies, which makes the CI easier to set up and reduce the hassle for new comers to start working on the project.

-To build your project for production you can use the command `cargo run -- build` and to run a development server that reloads automatically when the sources change you can use `cargo run -- serve`.
+To build your project for production you can use the command `cargo run -- build`.
+You can also run a development server that rebuilds automatically when the code changes:
+`cargo run -- serve`.
+It doesn't rebuild everything, only the backend if the backend changed or the frontend if the frontend changed.

 **Please note that there is a space between `--` and `build` and between `--` and `serve`!**